wsydney76/craft-solrsearch/README.md

 }
 ````

-Eager loading related elements and matrix field should be used for better performance, the behavior method has to be aware that
+Eager loading related elements and matrix field should be used for better performance, the getDoc event has to be aware that
 related elements are eager loaded or not (when called if a single entry is saved.)

+## Multi Site

+The plugin has no specific functionality for handling multi site content.

+The events will always be fired for all sites.

+So if you save an entry that belongs to three sites, three events will be fired, referencing the entry for that
+specific site.

+What you can do in your project:

+* Define a Solr field for the site handle
+* Set the field value when returning the Solr Doc for entry
+* Add a filter query parameter to your search, e.g. `fq:'site:en'`

 ## CLI commands